 What do you do to get rid of stress?

 My go-to stress reliever has always been to do some sort of physical activity.
 I started competitive swimming when I was 5, so water has always been a reprieve.
 I am the calmest when in any body of water.
 If that’s not available, I go for a run.
 Thirty minutes later the endorphins have done their job and I can move on.
 Speaking of running, at the 2017 company meeting in St. Petersburg, Florida, several of us runners found each other and met up to run together.
-This group included [continued CEO] Tony Perlak, [continued CTO] Dave Walters, and [Educational Technology Director] Leigha Jansen, who was my supervisor at the time.
-It was such a cool thing to get out and run with these leaders in our company, which to me only reinforced the family culture that continued values from the top down.
+This group included [Continued CEO] Tony Perlak, [former Continued CTO] Dave Walters, and [Educational Technology Director] Leigha Jansen, who was my supervisor at the time.
+It was such a cool thing to get out and run with these leaders in our company, which to me only reinforced the family culture that Continued values from the top down.

 Excluding faith, family, or friends, what are three things you can’t live without?